 A. Final Effluent Limitations-Outfall Number 001

 The Permittee must maintain compliance with the following effluent limitations at Outfall 001.
-The discharge at Outfall 001 is composed of tertiary treated sanitary wastewaters.
+The discharge at Outfall 001 is composed of secondary treated sanitary wastewaters and filter backwash of the swimming pools coming from the Condominium.

 Effluent Limitations Table